george-hopkins/opentom/README.txt

 * TODO
 - fix espeak => portaudio => OSS, that currently don't work
-- find how to improve FLTK-nxlib-NanoX stability (notably with menus)
 - patch spreadsheet to be adapted to TomTom screen